Latest Update: 21 March 2022

 Interestingly, it's also one of those parts of Tokyo whose population ebbs and flows like the tides — during business hours there's something like an order of magnitude more people in Azabu (well, Minato as a whole) than there are at night.
 It's kind of like the Financial District of New York City in that regard, going from packed to deserted and back again on a 24-hour cycle.
 Which goes a long way toward explaining why the streets are so empty when the Senshi are out and about at night.

 Oh, and judging by the results I get from Google and Google Maps, it appears the preferred romanization these days is "Azabujuban", with one "u" in "juban" and no hyphen.
+The Viz subs of the original Sailor Moon anime also use "Juban".
 So that's what I'm using in this story.

 At a little over 75,000 yen a month, my rent was a bit high but

 You would not believe how hard it is to find historical rent data for Tokyo neighborhoods on the Web.
 I ended up having to consult an economics thesis from 1989 to get figures for mid-1980s Tokyo rents (expressed as average yen per tatami mat), and jigger the resulting numbers to account for subsequent inflation, depressed housing prices after that, the extra cost of living in Azabu, and the premium for location within the ward (a very common practice in pricing rents in Tokyo).
 75,000 yen is my best guess, but as Doug notes, not outrageous — it still falls in the lower-middle of the modern (middle-2010s) range of rents in Tokyo.

 Just to be honest, I have no idea if the apartment I've laid out for Doug would actually fit into this building's floorplan, as I couldn't find any plans, photos or other information which would tell me what its units look like.